Director, Research and Policy

 The Director, Research and Policy, must have a passion to conduct sound research and analyze data, write compelling reports, and manage a team toward seeking to awaken the region to both the opportunity to create world-class public schools for all children and the ways in which local schools are falling short.
 They must be knowledgeable about local, district, state and federal education policies that impact access to high-quality schools for all children.

-The Director, Research and Policy, is based out of one of Innovate’s offices in the San Francisco Bay Area, is a member of Innovate’s Leadership Team, and provides support to teams based in the Bay Area and Los Angeles.
+The Director, Research and Policy, may be based out of one of Innovate’s offices in the San Francisco Bay Area, will be a member of Innovate’s Leadership Team, and will provide support to teams based in the Bay Area and Los Angeles.

 - Lead the Research and Policy Team working across our distinct regions (San Francisco, San Jose, the mid-Peninsula, and Los Angeles) and across competency levels (senior manager, manager, and support staff).
 Set and guide a clear vision for Innovate’s education research, data and policy work across regions, and propose future research priorities that align with Innovate’s mission and further the goals of our parent-led campaigns in each of our target communities.